broozar/installDesktopFreeBSD/README.md

 ## YouTube tutorial for previous version 12.x (click image to play)
 <a href="https://youtu.be/vMzE63z6yLk" target="_blank"><img src="https://img.youtube.com/vi/vMzE63z6yLk/maxresdefault.jpg" width=350 alt="yt link" /></a>

+## Keyboard codes without dialog
+If you do not use the new dialog UI, the script will ask you to define your keyboard layout.
+If you go with the defaults, you will be getting the standard US layout.
+A full list of language and variant codes can be found here: https://unix.stackexchange.com/questions/43976/list-all-valid-kbd-layouts-variants-and-toggle-options-to-use-with-setxkbmap

+The layout can be changed later at any point.
+- For MATE, simply navigate to the Keyboard Settings.
+- For SLiM, edit the file */etc/X11/xorg.conf.d/10-keyboard.conf*

 ## Untested
 - My hardware selection is limited.
 Only current nVidia drivers and AMDGPU are tested.
 If you have older hardware and/or intel graphics, please let me know if/how it works.